o7q/DrawBot/README.md

 ---

 # Overview
-DrawBot controls your mouse to artificially draw images on nearly any game or program.\
+DrawBot controls your mouse to artificially draw images.
+It works on nearly every game and program.\
-It can be quickly configured with with its simple preset system.
+It can be quickly configured with its simple preset system.

 This program was inspired by https://github.com/IV2FI/DrawBot.